txfic032/Uni-HubHacker/README.md

 3, NoHubVersion folder is the LicenseClient that does not require the installation of the Hub crack engine alone, provided that the Hub is installed to generate the local alf license file.

-4, UnityCrackTool is a cracking tool for Win and Mac, applicable to versions released before February 2023.
+4, UnityCrackTool is a cracking tool for Win and Mac, applicable to versions released before March 2023.

 Hub Crack:
 1, Download the required version.